Lower Bounds for Number-in-Hand Multiparty Communication Complexity, Made Easy: Graph Connectivity

-\begin{proof} (This is a proof sketch; full proof in Appendix \ref{sec:CONN-proof}.)
+\begin{proof} (This is a proof sketch; full proof in Appendix \ref{sec:CONN-proof-appendix}.)
 First note that by our construction, both $\abs{L}$ and $\abs{R}$ are $\Omega(n)$ with high probability.
 To locally simplify notation, we consider a graph $(V,E)$ of $n$ nodes where edges are drawn in $(k - 1) \ge 68\ln n$ rounds, and each round $n/4$ disjoint edges are added to the graph.
-If $(V,E)$ is connected with probability $(1-1/4n)$, then by union bound over $\cup_{j=2}^k I_j \bigcap E_L$ and $\cup_{j=2}^k I_j \bigcap E_R$, $\xi_1$ is true with probability $(1-1/2n)$.
-The proof follows four steps. \begin{itemize} \item[(S1)] We show that all points have degree at least $8\ln n$ with probability at least $1 - 1/12n$; this uses the first $28 \ln n$ rounds. \item[(S2)] We show (conditioned on (S1)) that any subset $S \subset V$ of $h < n/10$ points is connected to at least $\min\{h \ln n, n/10\}$ distinct points in $V \setminus S$, with probability at least $1-1/n^2$. \item[(S3)] We can iterate (S2) $\ln n$ times to show that there must be a single connected component $S_G$ of size at least $n/10$, with probability at least $1-1/12n$. \item[(S4)] We can show (conditioned on (S3) and using the last $40 \ln n$ rounds) that all points are connected to $S_G$ with probability at least $1-1/12n$. \qedhere \end{itemize} \end{proof}
+If $(V,E)$ is connected with probability at least $(1-1/4n)$, then by union bound over $\cup_{j=2}^k I_j \bigcap E_L$ and $\cup_{j=2}^k I_j \bigcap E_R$, $\xi_1$ is true with probability at least $(1-1/2n)$.
+The proof follows four steps. \begin{itemize} \item[(S1)] Using the first $28 \ln n$ rounds, we can show that all vertices have degree at least $8\ln n$ with probability at least $1 - 1/12n$. \item[(S2)] Conditioned on (S1), any subset $S \subset V$ of $h < n/10$ vertices is connected to at least $\min\{h \ln n, n/10\}$ distinct vertices in $V \setminus S$, with probability at least $1-1/n^2$. \item[(S3)] Iterate (S2) $\ln n$ times to show that there must be a single connected component $S_G$ of size at least $n/10$, with probability at least $1-1/12n$. \item[(S4)] Conditioned on (S3), using the last $40 \ln n$ rounds we can show that all vertices are connected to $S_G$ with probability at least $1-1/12n$. \qedhere \end{itemize} \end{proof}

 The following lemma shows the properties of our reduction. \begin{lemma} Assume $k \ge 100 \log n$.
-If there exists a protocol $\cal P'$ for $k$-\CONN on input distribution $\varphi'$ with communication complexity $C$ and error bound $\eps$, then there exists a protocol $\cal P$ for the $2$-\DISJ on input distribution $\varphi$ with expected communication complexity $O(C/k \cdot \log k)$ and error bound $2\eps + 1/2000k$. \end{lemma} \begin{proof}
+If there exists a protocol $\cal P'$ for $k$-\CONN on input distribution $\varphi'$ with communication complexity $C$ and error bound $\eps$, then there exists a protocol $\cal P$ for the $2$-\DISJ on input distribution $\varphi$ with expected communication complexity $O(C/k \cdot \log k)$ and error bound $(29 \ln k \cdot \eps + 1/2000k)$. \end{lemma} \begin{proof}